- Why Regular Data Recovery Tools Can’t Restore Files from RAID

 To mitigate the risk of data loss due to hardware failure, it is important to implement proper backup strategies, such as regular backups to external storage or cloud services.
 RAID configurations with redundancy can also help protect against data loss from hard drive failures.
 Additionally, keeping the firmware and software up to date, and using reliable power sources, can reduce the chances of hardware-related data loss.

-Although NAS NMP-1000 can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS NMP-1000 can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 -